a04b04/a04b04/README.md

 ### About Me

-- 🎓 I'm a second-year Software Engineering student.
+- 🎓 I'm a final-year Software Engineering student.
 - 🏋️‍♂️ I regularly attend the gym and enjoy fast-paced, short jogs.

 ### Currently Working On

 - 🕹️ **Simple Frustration** – A Java-based board game implementing the Strategy Pattern and turn-based logic.
-- 🌐 **Portfolio Website** – Building this very README and personal site to showcase projects and skills.
+- 🌐 **CheatMeals** – A web application to help me track calorie intake using technologies such as Next.js (React + TypeScript), Tailwind CSS, Prisma, PostgresSQL and Docker.

 ### Connect with me